-As part of steps taken to fight the spread of coronavirus (COVID-19), the government announced that all exams due to take place in schools and colleges in England in summer 2020 were cancelled.
+As part of steps taken to fight the spread of coronavirus (COVID-19), the government announced that all exams due to take place in schools and colleges in England in both summer 2020 and summer 2021 were cancelled.

-Under these circumstances, and in line with 2020 government accountability policies, the Dayspring Trust (Ian Ramsey CE Academy and Venerable Bede CE Academy) will not be publishing any school level educational performance data based on tests, assessments or exams for 2020.
+Under these circumstances, and in line with 2020 and 2021 government accountability policies, the Dayspring Trust (Ian Ramsey CE Academy and Venerable Bede CE Academy) will not be publishing any school level educational performance data based on tests, assessments or exams for 2020 and 2021.